pnuehrenberg/vassi/docs/source/4_import_data.rst

     cfg.key_timestamp = "time"
     cfg.key_keypoints = "posture"

-Assuming you have tracked an animal using four keypoints (e.g., nose, left shoulder, right shoulder, tail tip) in video coordinates (i.e., pixels: x, y), you need to prepare a numpy array with the shape :code:`(num_frames, num_keypoints, 2)`, where :code:`num_frames` is the number of frames the animal was tracked in, :code:`num_keypoints` is the number of keypoints tracked, and :code:`2` represents the x and y coordinates of each keypoint.
+Assuming you have tracked an animal using four keypoints (e.g., nose, left shoulder, right shoulder, tail tip) in video coordinates, you need to prepare a :class:`~numpy.ndarray` with the shape :code:`(num_frames, num_keypoints, 2)`, with:

+- :code:`num_frames` being the number of frames the animal was tracked in,
+- :code:`num_keypoints` the number of keypoints tracked,
+- and :code:`2` representing the number of coordinates for each keypoint (pixel x and y)

 .. jupyter-execute::